 So what does Philippians 4:13 mean?

 Let’s drop Philippians 4:13 back into the verses immediately surrounding it and see what it means in light of its context.
 (For more on the “context” of a biblical passage, check out this post: “4 Things to Consider for Biblical Context.“) In Philippians 4:10-14, Paul thanked the Christians in Philippi for the financial gift they sent him.
-He appreciated their gift, but he was not in desperate need.
+He appreciated their gift, but he was not in desperate need at the moment.
 In fact, he had learned to be content no matter his physical circumstances.
 Paul had discovered the secret of contentment whether he was in physical want or plenty.

-And what was his secret of contentment, whether he was fed or hungry?
+And what was his secret of contentment, whether he was well fed or hungry?
 Paul had experienced Christ’s strength within him to endure any and every situation.
 He found total sufficiency in trusting Christ.
 Paul gained strength from Jesus to be content with whatever God provided for him.

 “I can do all things through Christ who strengthens me,” never meant Paul could do anything because Jesus would give him the power to do it.
 It meant Paul could endure any difficult circumstance or physical need through the strengthening power of Christ.

 Great, incredible truth.
-Although Philippians 4:13 does not obligate God to empower our plans.
+Philippians 4:13 does not obligate God to empower our plans.
 Oh no, it’s far better than that!
 Jesus will give us the strength we need to endure desperate need.
 His empowering presence will be with us through every difficult circumstance.

 Have you gained a better understanding of Philippians 4:13?
 Does it encourage you today?